Hockey Canada Accident Insurance Benefits Do Not Cover

 - Any accident report forms not submitted within 90 days of the accident.

-* If traveling to a different Province to play participants should check with their Provincial/Territorial Health Care provider to confirm coverages in the
+* If travelling to a different Province to play participants should check with their Provincial/Territorial Health Care provider to confirm coverages in the

 Province/Territory being visited.